Sandown 500

-The Sandown 500 (formally known as the Penrite Oil Sandown 500) is an annual endurance motor race which is staged at the Sandown Raceway, near Melbourne, Victoria, Australia from 1964.
+The Sandown 500 (commercially titled Penrite Oil Sandown 500) is an annual endurance motor race which is staged at the Sandown Raceway, in Melbourne, Victoria, Australia from 1964.
 The event's name, distance – and the category of cars competing in it – has varied widely throughout its history.
-Most recently, the event was held as a championship event for Supercars from 2003 to 2007 and from 2012 to 2019.
+Currently, the event is held as a championship event for Supercars.

-Historically the event was held in September, the month before Australia's premier endurance race, the Bathurst 1000.
-However in its final running to date in 2019, it was held in November.

-The event will return in 2023 after a three-year hiatus in September.
+Historically the event has been held in September, the month before Australia's premier endurance race, the Bathurst 1000, with a recent exception of the 2019 running, held in November.
+The event returned in September 2023 after a three-year hiatus.

 History

 Production car era

 The first two races were open to production based sedans and, at six hours duration, were substantially longer than later iterations of the race.
 Both races were won by an Alfa Romeo Giulia entered by Alec Mildren Racing.
 In 1965, Sandown also hosted the single-event Australian Touring Car Championship and hosted a regular sprint round from 1970 onwards.
 In 1968, after a two-year hiatus, the event was revived as a three-hour race and took on a long time role as an unofficial "warm-up" event for what was then the Bathurst 500.
 In common with the Bathurst race, it utilised technical regulations which limited cars to near production specifications, unlike the Australian Touring Car Championship which was for more highly modified Group C Improved Production Touring Cars.
 Manufacturers took a stronger interest in the race in this period and the Ford works team led by Canadian driver Allan Moffat won the 1969 race in a Ford XW Falcon GTHO Phase I, the first of six wins for Moffat.
 From 1970 the event's distance went from three hours to 250 miles, with Colin Bond driving a Holden LJ Torana GTR XU-1 to victory in 1971 and John Goss winning the last Series Production 500 in 1972 in a Ford XY Falcon GTHO Phase III.